Some are more equal than others!

 Bear in mind that roofing warranty will most of the time not cover damages to the solar equipment, let alone all the possible short-circuit of the solar wiring situations.

-The additional solar panel dismantling and reinstallation cost associated with these procedures just as high as the expected cost of a new roof itself.
+The additional solar panel dismantling and re-installation cost associated with these procedures van be just as high as the expected cost of a new roof itself!

 If you think about it, electricians, unlike roofers, have to be licensed.
 An apprentice electrician needs at-least 4 years of schooling/work experience.
 This is like an undergraduate degree.
 Master electrician needs another 4 years.
 Therefore, electricians usually charge $75-100 per man-hour.
 You will need at least two electricians for this job, which will take a whole day to remove the panels, and another full day to put them back on.

 The math is simple: 2 guys * $75/h * 8 hrs. * 2 days = $2400.00, plus any possible parts and supplies that may be required.